 So much for “frictionless” and “passive” when collecting physical biometrics!
 Did you notice that the BIPA law stated that written signatures were not included in the list of biometric identifiers?

-Consider biometrics that use written signatures like BioSig-ID and save yourself the headache and liability.
+Consider biometrics using written signatures like BioSig-ID and save yourself the headache and liability.

 Here are some other factors to ask companies who claim they are using biometric behaviors to determine ID authentication:

-- Keystroke: Solutions that use typing patterns (keystroke), are not useful on all devices because of keyboard differences, such as mobile versus PC.
-Keystroke as a biometric, ranks as one of the weakest because it takes lots of typing/time to determine a unique pattern.
-Even still in independent tests, BioSig-ID was 27X more accurate and 9X better at recognizing registered users. (i.e.ever had anger when your system won’t let you in?).
-One large school in Texas stopped using this after they found it was not effective for ID authentication.
+- Keystroke: Solutions that use typing patterns (keystroke or texting), are not useful on all devices because of keyboard differences, such as mobile versus PC.
+Keystroke as a biometric ranks as one of the weakest because it takes lots of typing/texting to determine a unique pattern.
+In independent tests, BioSig-ID was 27X more accurate and 9X better at recognizing registered users. (i.e. this is when you are in a hurry, you enter your password and the message says “wrong password” or “does not recognize user”).
+One large school in Texas stopped using typing analysis after they found it was not effective for ID authentication.

 - Not useful for standalone authentication: Typically data points are collected and analyzed to confirm that the person entering the username/password is, in fact, the authorized user and not just someone who is using stolen credentials.
 In such instances, behavioral patterns don’t provide unique, stand-alone identification.
-Looking at how someone moves or behaves without a current template is not a viable authentication solution and even though we might throw geolocation and other factors in they don’t all add up to true ID authentication.
-So does the company let imposters in?
-This is why you need false positives so you can determine assurance levels and make decisions about the technology offered.
+Looking at how someone moves or behaves without a current template is not a viable authentication solution and even though we might throw geolocation and other factors in, they don’t all add up to true ID authentication.
+So based on a score value, the software is set to minimum and if this is low enough you may find imposters getting access.
+This is why you need false positive testing so you can determine assurance levels and make decisions about the technology and the scoring methodology offered.

 - User experience: Passive/Frictionless behavioral patterns captured provide a bad user experience with inherent privacy issues/flaws when there’s an issue brought to their attention.
 How do you explain to someone that they’re being monitored or that their information is being collected?
 Behavioral biometrics companies claim to look at anywhere between 100-2000 data points to determine a person’s identity but never divulge what data is being collected/analyzed.
 Why not?
 Maybe its because you might laugh?